-Hair Accessory How-To
+Hair Accessory How-To for Every Hair Length

 From traditional veils and tiaras to couture hats, headbands, fascinators, combs, clips and pins, hair accessories are all the rage in bridal fashion right now.
 But just because you love the idea of a particular embellishment doesn’t mean it’s the correct fit for your coiffure.

 Here, two hair adornment experts weigh in on the best pieces to pair with five popular bridal hairstyles.

 A headband will add a little ornamentation and help pull your look together without detracting from your luxurious locks, says Gina Ludwig, owner of HairComesTheBride, which sells all manner of bridal accessories, in addition to offering hair and makeup services across the country.
 Try on classic, ribbon and tiara versions to see what’s most comfortable and the best combination with your hair and face.

 Designer Emma Harrison, who sells unique, modern hair adornments made of materials like vintage lace and jewelry through her Etsy shop, Emma Lee, suggests donning a thin, understated headband studded with rhinestones or pearls for a clean, chic look, or going for classic romance with a lace veil that is longer than your hair.

 Because your hairstyle is already making a striking statement, you’ll want to keep your hair accessories on the simple side, says Harrison.
 She recommends accenting luscious pinned-up curls with a floral clip for a vintage edge, or adding a little sparkle with a repurposed brooch.

 “A small comb worn to the side of the style or a rhinestone headband would both work beautifully,” adds Ludwig.
 “However, if you are a very dramatic bride, a feather fascinator would also be stunning.”